novice0/plant-identification-app/README.md

-# plant-identification-app
+# Plant-Identification-App
-A Plant Identifcation for a college project
+A Plant Identifcation App for a college project